fullaf/fGrid/README.md

 **border-box** is [universally supported](http://caniuse.com/#search=border-box) on modern browsers.

+### Breakpoint Transitions

+When a fGrid webpage is resized and a breakpoint is reached the changes will transist.
+Settings `$transition-enable` and `$transition-option` allow turning off this behaviour or modification of the transition.

 ## Documentation

 Examples given will be in SASS, SCSS may be useful to add later.
 Converting to SCSS essentially means adding curly braces to selectors and semicolons at the end of lines.